 It is organized by the Secretariat of the United Nations Permanent Forum on Indigenous Issues in cooperation with the NGO Committee on the International Decade of the World's Indigenous Peoples.
 The theme of the observance at UN Headquarters will be celebrating indigenous film making.

-August, by sending an email with full name at: indigenous_un@un.orgThis e-mail address is being protected from spam bots, you need JavaScript enabled to view it .
+Those who wish to attend the observance should register by noon Friday 6 August, by sending an email with full name at: indigenous_un@un.orgThis e-mail address is being protected from spam bots, you need JavaScript enabled to view it .

-Please note that those who have not registered will not get a day pass, and
+Please note that those who have not registered will not get a day pass, and will thus not be able to attend.

 Holders of valid UN grounds passes do not need to register.